polychromatic/polychromatic-docs/pages/faqs.md

 ### When will the next version be released?

-Check out [the roadmap](/docs/roadmap/) to see what new and improved features that are on the way.
-A beta `(v0.6.0)` will be released once the "application profiles" replacement, Presets and Triggers are added, so there is no loss of functionality.
+Check out [the roadmap](/roadmap/) to see what new and improved features that are on the way.
+A beta `(v0.6.1)` will be released once the "application profiles" replacement, Presets and Triggers are added, so there is no loss of functionality.
 Although, you can always [check out the branch](https://github.com/polychromatic/polychromatic/branches) earlier.

 As with any open source project, progress can be slow at times.
 It's been 2 years since the release of `v0.3.12`, with [not just one](https://github.com/polychromatic/polychromatic/releases/tag/v0.4.0), or [two](https://github.com/polychromatic/polychromatic/releases/tag/v0.5.0), but **three** refactors internally!
-Things are nicely shaping into place, as the Controller is now based on PyQt5 and drops WebKitGTK.
+Things are nicely shaping into place, as the Controller is now based on PyQt5, dropping WebKitGTK.

 Rest assured, the software is definitely not dead, but there will be no minor updates for `v0.3.12` as the software development happened linearly.